robert-horvath/stable-sort/README.md

 ## Notes
 All sorting algorithms return ```void``` value.
 This is contrary to PHP's built in sort functions, which return ```bool```.

-*PHP's sort function only returns false, if *zend_hash_sort* fails. *zend_hash_sort* is a macro, which actually calls *zend_hash_sort_ex*.
-This function was build pretty robust and returns SUCCESS in all cases - even if you pass arrays with totally uncompareable elements.* [stackoverflow.com](https://stackoverflow.com/questions/5354891/why-would-sort-fail)
+PHP's sort function only returns false, if *zend_hash_sort* fails. *zend_hash_sort* is a macro, which actually calls *zend_hash_sort_ex*.
+This function was built pretty robust and returns SUCCESS in all cases - even if you pass arrays with totally uncompareable elements. ([stackoverflow.com](https://stackoverflow.com/questions/5354891/why-would-sort-fail))

 The PHP [sort function](https://github.com/php/php-src/blob/master/ext/standard/array.c#L913) does some parameter checking with macros and has three rules.
 * The function takes at least one argument and max 2 arguments.